rossprogram/rossprogram.github.io/students/to-apply.md

 Instructions on how to initiate and complete the application process will be posted here.

 <h2>Application Deadline</h2>
 Starting March 1, the Ross Admission Committee will begin accepting students until all spaces have been filled.
 The final deadline for Ross applications is <b>April 1</b>.
 However, spaces might be filled early, so it is best to complete your application well before the end of March for adequate consideration.

 <h2>Applying to Ross/Asia</h2>
 <p>Applications for Ross/USA and Ross/Asia are handled together: the same application may be used for either or both programs.

-<b>Home-Stay Opportunity</b>
+<b>Home-Stay Opportunity</b> <br>
 We offer an optional cultural exchange program prior to the start of Ross/Asia.
-Participants from outside China live with host families for a week in Nanjing, to learn more about modern Chinese culture.
+Participants from outside China live with host families in China for a week, to learn more about modern Chinese culture.
 (This involves no additional cost to the student.)
 All arrangements are handled directly by the company _Renascentia Hall International_.